🎯 Adaptive Efficiency Monitor Simulator (AEMS)

 Since the number of days must be an integer, and we need to guarantee we meet or exceed the target, we take the ceiling of the result.
 This gives us the final forecasting formula used in the simulator.

-$$ Days\ Needed = \lceil n \rceil = \lceil \frac{\ln(\frac{1 - Target}{1 - Current})}{\ln(1 - \alpha)} \rceil $$
+$$ \text{Units Needed} = \lceil n \rceil = \lceil \frac{\ln(\frac{1 - Target}{1 - Current})}{\ln(1 - \alpha)} \rceil $$

 📈 Visualizing EWMA Convergence